 One-size-fits-all youth mouthguards

 These mouth guards are usually the least optimal solution, as they aren't customized to your child's mouth at all.
 They are all one size and the idea is you just buy them hoping they will fit.
 You might experience pain after wearing mouth guards that are one-size-fits-all.
+They are bulky and usually interfere with talking and breathing.

 How to know if your child needs a mouth guard